The best AMD Ryzen laptops in 2024

 Fingerprint collector

-The Asus Zenbook 14 OLED is an easy pick for the best AMD laptop of 2024.
+The Asus Zenbook 14 OLED is an easy pick for the best AMD laptop in 2024.
 For under $1,000, you get a gorgeous sharp display, solid performance, and over 11 hours of battery life.

-It's all impressive at this price point, but I need to pay special attention to that display for a moment.
+It's all impressive at this price point, but I need to pay special attention to that display immediately.
 It is a 2.8K OLED touchscreen that will leave you feeling like you got away with something when you unbox it and power it on for the first time.
 The excellent Harman Kardon-tuned speakers flesh out the Zenbooks resume as a streaming media center when you need to watch content on the go.

 See our full Asus Zenbook 14 OLED UM3402Y review.